gabrieldwyer/baseball_elo_ratings/README.md

 ## Navigating the directories

-On (github)[github], all of the directories with the underscore prefix are for jekyll.
+On [github](github), all of the directories with the underscore prefix are for jekyll.
 All other directories are directly related to the project itself.
 I imagine in time, this distinction will grow increasingly vague as better web visualisations are achieved.

 ## Future improvements